awsdocs/amazon-ec2-user-guide/doc_source/compute-optimized-instances.md

 | c5\.18xlarge | 72 | 144 |

 For more information about the hardware specifications for each Amazon EC2 instance type, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.

+For more information about specifying CPU options, see [Optimizing CPU Options](instance-optimize-cpu.md)\.

 ## Instance Performance<a name="compute-performance"></a>